How to Get Started in Voice Over: A General Guide, with Resources & Links

 Pro tip: Definitely don’t waste your money on a demo until you’ve got a good handle on that — people will listen, but it’s highly unlikely to get you work or representation, since that’s what they’re looking for: voice talent who can actually work with the script.

-Where to Take Classes
+Where to Take Classes as a Beginner

-- In my opinion, for online classes, the GVAA [Global Voice Acting Academy] is the gold-standard.
+Big green flag with these guys: they will not let you record your demo if you’re not yet in a place to record a competitive demo.
+This is really key, and any coach or org worth their salt would hold you to that standard. - For individual online classes, the GVAA [Global Voice Acting Academy] is a great place to get started.
 They offer live, remote classes from some of the best coaches in the industry.
 I personally still take classes from them at least once/year, and they’ve got classes covering promos, audiobook, characters, corporate narration… every end of the industry.
-Edge Studio is pretty great, too, for similar reasons — quality, reputation, and high levels of standard.Bonus: The GVAA also publishes the industry-standard V/O rate guide, which you’ll absolutely want to reference as you start to negotiate on jobs.
+Bonus: The GVAA also publishes the industry-standard V/O rate guide, which you’ll absolutely want to reference as you start to negotiate on jobs.

 - Conferences like Voiceover Atlanta are also a fantastic, relatively low-cost way to get a voiceover crash-course: over 2-3 days, you’d get the opportunity to explore a ton of different genres; meet reputable, industry-leading coaches, agents, and demo producers; and fellow talent across all levels of the industry.

-- Locally [wherever you are], absolutely contact your local theatre for an intro-to-acting class if you’ve never acted before.
-After all, voiceover is far more than being a pretty voice — again, it’s creating a personal connection to the script that lands you the gig [as well as learning how to take direction], which is specifically what an acting class will teach you.Bonus points: also contact your local improv theater and take their intro class, too.
-Improv skills are invaluable to thinking on your feet; building natural, human connections; and finding “your voice.”
-These are skills voice actors use every single day.For those of us in Minnesota, those resources would be the Guthrie Theater and HUGE Theater.
+- Locally [wherever you are], absolutely contact your local theater for an intro-to-acting class if you’ve never acted before.
+After all, voiceover is far more than being a pretty voice — again, it’s creating a personal connection to the script that lands you the gig [as well as learning how to take direction], which is specifically what an acting class will teach you.

 Step 2: Research the Actual Business of Voiceover